PLEASE NOTE START TIME – PROCESSION 6 p.m.

-Hopefully if you are reading this you intend to come to our carnival, if you are please bear in mind roads in the town start closing at 4pm to allow for grandstands to be placed in position, after this time access to the town is likely to be congested, particularly from both J23 & J24 of the M5 so come early, please don’t leave it to the last minute to arrive.
+Hopefully if you are reading this you intend to come to our carnival, if you are please bear in mind roads in the town start closing at 1.00pm to allow for grandstands to be placed in position, after this time access to the town is likely to be congested, particularly from both J23 & J24 of the M5 so come early, please don’t leave it to the last minute to arrive.

 Why not take the hassle out of driving and come by coach, many coach firms now run trips to Bridgwater Carnival, see our Coach Trips page.

 A coach pack containing a short promotional DVD and flyers is available for coach companies from Chris Hocking on request.

 We have allocated some parking spaces within the town centre for coaches on a first come first served basis, spaces are limited; (see application form for details), making it far easier to drop off and pick up your passengers.
 Should you wish to pre-book a coach you can download an application form by clicking on the link below and returning it with the appropriate payment or you can pay via our online shop, please put in the note fields the number of vehicles and number of seats together with any other relevant information.
 Online Shop.

 The parking charge if available for those that arrive on the day without pre-booking will be an extra £5 per coach / minibus (maximum 16 seats), if you pre-book £40 – £55 for a coach and £30 – £40 for a mini bus depending on location and your space is reserved, bookings for 2023 are already being received so if you want a particular location don’t delay, book today!

 The details of how we can best accommodate coaches has now been agreed with the Police, see “Location” link for a map of Bridgwater.
 Email contact for coach parking only is Chris Hocking.